nLab

 Examples

-• Any field k is trivially Henselian.
+• Any field kk is trivially Henselian.

 • Rings of convergent power series over a local field are Henselian.